egnrse/hyprswitch/README.md

 ### Experimental Features

-- launch applications from the GUI <!-- update -->
 - support for plugging in new monitors while running [only when run as systemd service]
 - automatically restart when version changes [only when run as systemd service]
 - create all binds and configs from a single config file